 For those of you who don’t know, a First Look, let me explain.
 Before the ceremony (usually 2-3 hours), the bride and groom get an opportunity to spend a private moment together.
 I’ve seen brides and grooms use this time to calm the nerves by spending time together praying, laughing, and cuddling.

 Why is it tradition to not see the bride before the ceremony?
-It is an archaic and out of date tradition that back hundreds of years to when marriages were arranged.
+It is an archaic and out of date tradition that dates backs hundreds of years to when marriages were arranged.
 There was a fear that if the groom or bride got a peek, they would change their mind.
-This was the way parents ensured there weren’t any run away brides or grooms
+This was the way parents ensured there weren’t any runaway brides or grooms.

 What are the real benefits of a First Look?

-- You have plenty of time to take bridal party, family and most importantly, bride and groom photos prior to the ceremony.
+- You have plenty of time to take the bridal party, family, and most importantly, the bride and groom photos prior to the ceremony.

 - It allows you to truly enjoy your reception.
 Since you most likely spent a fortune on this day, you should enjoy it and your guests.